MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.properties** - Additional metadata collected for each event as follows.

     - **bandwidthEstimateMbps** - Effective bandwidth estimate in Mbps

     - **cardCorrelationId** - Duplicate of Data.appContextId above

     - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above

     - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above

     - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

     - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

-	- **networkEffectiveType** - The effective type of network connection, e.g. "slow-2g Online” to identify whether the user is connected to the internet at the time of showing the persona card
+    - **networkEffectiveType** - The effective type of network connection, e.g. "slow-2g Online" to identify whether the user is connected to the internet at the time of showing the persona card

     - **networkType** - The type of network connectivity of the device in use

     - **personaCorrelationId** - A globally unique identifier for unique personas in a session

     - **roundTripEstimateMs** - Estimated effective round-trip of the current connection in milliseconds

     - **wasOpenedAsCompactCard** - Used to identify if the card was opened as a compact view initially

 #### Office.Manageability.Client Fetch.PolicyPreChecks